Maulanaaz/data-science-projects/projects/RCA_IBM/README.md

 ### Background
 The protection of financial consumers has emerged as a critical focus area, receiving growing attention in recent years [1].
 Financial institutions handle thousands of consumer complaints every month, many of which are submitted in free-text form.
 These narratives often contain valuable information about the issues customers face, but their unstructured nature makes them challenging to process, classify, and analyze efficiently.
 Manual Root Cause Analysis (RCA) requires significant time and resources, potentially delaying resolution and limiting the ability to identify recurring problems.
 As the volume of consumer complaints continues to rise, there is a pressing need for a more efficient and effective method of handling and resolving these issues.

-To address this challenge, this project utilizes complaint data from the Consumer Financial Protection Bureau (CFPB), an independent U.S. government agency established in 2011 to protect consumers from unfair, deceptive, or abusive financial practices [2].
+To address this challenge, this project leverages complaint data from the Consumer Financial Protection Bureau (CFPB), an independent U.S. government agency established in 2011 to protect consumers from unfair, deceptive, or abusive financial practices [2].
 The dataset contains detailed complaint narratives along with product, issue, and company information, providing a rich source for analysis.
 By applying IBM Granite, a large language model capable of natural language understanding and reasoning, the project aims to automate the classification of complaints into standardized root cause categories.
 This approach enables faster identification of key problem areas and supports data-driven decision-making for service improvement.

 ### Problem Statement
 Identifying the underlying root causes from a large dataset with free-text complaints is difficult and time-consuming without automation.